-In this release, we’ve made it easy to automatically apply custom-fit security settings based on each team’s level of data sensitivity—so you can protect your organization’s data without hindering productivity or collaboration.
+In this release, we’ve made it easy to automatically apply custom-fit security settings to each team based on its level of sensitivity—so you can protect your organization’s information without hindering productivity or collaboration.

 Users create teams in Microsoft Teams for all sorts of reasons; they’re a great way to collaborate with colleagues and people outside your organization on shared projects, whatever those projects may be.